Your interior style says a lot about your personality. Perhaps you are not quite sure which style suits you best. Could your home use a makeover?

 Wallpaper with a plant print, wooden chairs and knitted rugs suit this style.
 Paint the walls of your home in earthy tones, such as brown or green.
 Decorate the rest the rest of your home with plants.
 Wooden blinds are a perfect fit with this style.

 Cheerfulness is a central in retro design.
-Combine colors and materials with a nod to your favorite decade to create a cozy whole.
+Combine colors around your home styles and materials with a nod to your favorite decade to create a cozy whole.
 Think of a rug with a print, furniture in special shapes and a pop of color on the wall.

 A vintage interior is filled with authentic items that are at least 20 years old.
 Think of furniture from the 50s, 60s, 70s and early 80s.
 An old typewriter, original radio or record player fit perfectly in a vintage interior.